bigwiv/Biopython-cn/chr3.rst

     ...
     TypeError: Incompatible alphabets IUPACProtein() and IUPACUnambiguousDNA()

-If you *really* wanted to do this, you°Ød have to first give both sequences generic alphabets:
+If you *really* wanted to do this, you‚Äôd have to first give both sequences generic alphabets:

 .. code:: verbatim